Dayton Area Rugby Club

-Dayton Area Rugby Club is a rugby union football club based in Dayton, Ohio, United States.
+Dayton Area Rugby Club (DARC) is a rugby union football club based in Dayton, Ohio, United States.
 The club currently fields Men's teams in Midwest Divisions III & IV and a Women's team in the Midwest Division II.
 They play their home games at Dayton Rugby Grounds.

 As well as a number of players also coaching at various levels, there are also a few club members who have gone on to continue their involvement in the sport by becoming referees.

 History

 Men's Squad

 Rugby first came to Dayton, Ohio in the fall of 1969 when a group of University of Dayton students, led by Bob Borgerding, played their first rugby match.
 The University of Dayton continues to play rugby to this day, fielding both a Men's and a Women's squad.